ankostis/polyvers/README.rst

    ..
 Hint::
       Note the difference between ``ABC-v0.0.0`` vs ``ABC-r0.0.0`` tags.

-   In the source code, it's only the "release" commit that has *engraved* version-ids:
+   In the source code, it's only the "release" commit that has :term:`engrave`\d* version-ids:

    .. code-block:: console